-Infectious Disease is a rapidly changing and diverse field that offers a wide array of clinical, research and public health opportunities.
-At the University of Kentucky, our mission is to train the next generation of Infectious Disease clinicians, clinician-educators and clinician-scientists to provide excellence in research, education and high quality patient care.
+Infectious Disease is a rapidly changing and diverse field that offers a wide array of clinical, research, and public health opportunities.
+At the University of Kentucky, our mission is to train the next generation of Infectious Disease clinicians, clinician-educators, and clinician-scientists to provide excellence in research, education and high-quality patient care.

-Our 2-year fellowship program offers robust clinical experiences in both the inpatient and outpatient setting.
+Our 2-year fellowship program offers robust clinical experiences in both inpatient and outpatient settings.
 The unique population in and around Kentucky provides a depth and breadth of disease processes to our facilities.
-Our fellows have opportunities to participate in direct care of a wide variety of infectious disease syndromes including complex bacterial, fungal and viral disease, HIV, Hepatitis B and C, sexually transmitted infections, travel medicine, transplant care, complex bone and joint infections, infection control and prevention and antimicrobial stewardship.
+Our fellows have opportunities to participate in direct care of a wide variety of infectious disease syndromes including complex bacterial, fungal and viral disease, HIV, Hepatitis B and C, sexually transmitted infections, travel medicine, transplant care, complex bone and joint infections, infection control, and prevention and antimicrobial stewardship.
 Additionally, our trainees receive 9-10 months of dedicated research time with the goal of completing and presenting scholarly projects.
 Fellows will attend at least one national meeting per year of training.

 Thank you for your interest in our program!

 Thank you for your interest in infectious diseases, an incredibly rich, diverse, and rewarding specialty.
 As is evidenced by the ongoing COVID-19 pandemic, the bounds of our specialty know no limits, spanning pathogenesis, clinical care, disaster planning, infection control and prevention, immunology, and vaccine development, public health, social determinants of health, diagnostic testing, and communication skills.
 While the task is daunting, we ill overcome this pandemic, in large part thanks to the tireless efforts of infectious diseases experts and advocates everywhere.